 - Otjikoto Lake - Oshikoto.
 Lake in large sinkhole, at least 60 m deep.
 Lake water is polluted with chemical fertilizers and has poor visibility.
 Weapons of retreating German army were thrown in the lake in 1914.

 - Epupa Falls - Kunene and Namibe, Angola.
 Group of picturesque waterfalls in approximately 1 km wide front, formed by Kunene River.
 Tallest single drop is 37 m high.
 Picturesque groves of large baobabs right at the falls.
 Endemic species of fish.

 - Ruacana Falls - Omusati and Kunene, Angola.
 Unusual, very impressive waterfall.
-Kunene River here falls per 170 m over a fan shaped, 700 m wide cliff.
+Kunene River here falls by 170 m over a fan shaped, 700 m wide cliff.
 This sight opens only after heavy rains.

 Rare natural materials, gemstones

 - Giant crystals in Verloren - Khomas.
 Verloren quartz ridge is formed of giant quartz crystals which certainly reach 20 m length but could be even 50 m long.
 In some places there are caves formed in sites where giant dolomite crystals have weathered away, leaving voids in even larger quartz crystals.
 Other minerals also have formed enormous crystals - tremolite needles are up to 20 m long, calcite crystals - up to 1 m long.

 - Pietersite mine - Erongo.
 The only active mine of gemstone - pietersite - in the world.
 This gem has variegated color and "cat's eye" effect.

 - Tsumeb Mine - Oshikoto.
 One of world's richest places for mineral collectors, with the best samples of dioptase, cerussite, world's largest azurite crystals and more than 240 other kinds of minerals.
 Some germanium minerals are found only here.